Misselling: Cyprus misselling

-Moreover, instead of an absolute title to their property, the Republic of Cyprus gave them rights to a property, which if and when built, would be in someone else’s land and be subject to charges by lenders and other creditors until the titles could be separated.
+Moreover, instead of an absolute title to their property, the Republic of Cyprus gave them rights to a property, which if and when built, would be in someone else's land and be subject to charges by lenders and other creditors until the titles could be separated.
 The separation of titles could take many years because instead of separating them before sale, the state accepts separation after the development is completed and proves fully compliant with planning.
 The chances of compliance are slim considering that planners require that they meet building regulations at the time of final inspection and not at the time permission was granted which ends up becoming a catch-up game between planners and developers.
 In the meantime, purchasers are at risk that the land could be foreclosed by creditors.
 In this way, the state punishes the purchasers for possible planning breaches by the developers while allowing creditors to have the benefit of security over the land on which off-plan units have been sold.
 All at the expense of foreign purchasers and in favor of local creditors.

 This has resulted in property owners facing unsaleable and unlettable apartments, gigantic loan obligations and negative equity following the collapse of the Cypriot property market.

+Mortgage misselling Ireland

+During the Celtic Tiger, 2002 to 2008, mortgage sales saw unprecedented growth.
+In order to establish greater market share, mortgage providers created variations in products that were unsuitable for the consumer but allowed the bank to issue larger mortgages to meet the demand caused by house price growth.
+Such variations included Interest Only, Payments passed Retirement Date and Self Certification of Income.

+As a result of these mis-sales, 113,000 home mortgages have since been sold to private equity firms.